jerfowler/ExpressBrunchJade/README.md

     brunch w -s

-Note: Doesn't work in IE and some tests fail in firefox...
+Note: Doesn't work in IE. Some tests fail with `global leak detected` in firefox if firebug isn't on...

 ### mocha-phantomjs